SK Bioscience's net rises 980% in 2021

 Operating profit rose 1,158 percent to 474.2 billion won.
 Profits and revenues were record highs for the company.

 “Increased contract and manufacturing organization (CMO) orders helped boost sales,” the company said.

 The Pangyo, Gyeonggi-based biopharmaceutical company makes AstraZeneca Covid-19 vaccines on a CMO basis and is a contract and development manufacturing organization (CDMO) partner for Novavax vaccines.

-SK Bioscience is also developing its own Covid-19 vaccine.
-The candidate, GBP510, is undergoing Phase 3 clinical trials globally and commercialization is expected as early as in the first half of this year.
+SK Bioscience is currently developing its own Covid-19 vaccine.
+The candidate, GBP510, is undergoing Phase 3 clinical trials globally.
+Commercialization is expected as early as in the first half.